flowdock/api-docs/docs/Message-Types.md

 Activity.user is sent periodically by each user to let others know that they are online.

-These messages are not stored to database.
+These messages are not stored in Flowdock's database.

 ### Data

-`content` is an object, which contains a timestamp of last user activity.
+`content` is an object that contains a timestamp of a user's last activity.
 This timestamp is not always present when e.g. user is idle.

 ### Sample